-Our common units represent limited partner interests in the Partnership.
+Our common units represent limited partner interests in Energy Transfer LP (the "Partnership").
 Our common units entitle the holders to participate in our cash distributions and to exercise the rights and privileges available to our limited partners under our Fourth Amended and Restated Agreement of Limited Partnership, as amended to date (our "partnership agreement").
-For a description of the rights of holders of our common units to cash distributions, see the section in this prospectus entitled "Distribution Policy."
-For a description of the rights and privileges of limited partners under our partnership agreement, including voting rights, see the section in this prospectus entitled "Our Partnership Agreement."
+For a description of the rights of holders of our common units to cash distributions, see the section below entitled "Distribution Policy."
+For a description of the rights and privileges of limited partners under our partnership agreement, including voting rights, see the section below entitled "Our Partnership Agreement."
 We urge you to read our partnership agreement, as our partnership agreement, and not this description, governs the rights of holders of our common units.